Anant/cassandra.install/README.md

 # install-cassandra

 The purpose of this repository is to:
-- Use terraform to create VMs in AWS, Azure or GCP
+- Use terraform to create VMs in AWS, Azure or both.
-- Use ansible to install Cassandra on the created VMs
+- Use ansible to install Cassandra on the created VMs.

 Note:
-- Cassandra install has been tested on Ubuntu 22
+- Cassandra install has been tested on Ubuntu 22.

 ## Pre-requisites